ricmmartins/wvdguidance/README.md

 1. Sign in to Azure DevOps Generator

 2. Create a new project, ex: “Windows Virtual Desktop” then select your organization “.

 3. Click “Choose template”, select Github.
-Past the raw url: https://github.com/ricmmartins/wvdguidance/raw/main/WVDGuidance.zip
+Paste this URL: https://github.com/ricmmartins/wvdguidance/main/WVDGuidance.zip

 4. Click “Submit” then “Create Project”

 5. An Azure DevOps project will be created in your organization

-6. Click on “Backlogs”, you should be able to see “Features” and “User Stories” providing guidance.
+6. Click on “Backlogs”, you should be able to see “User Stories” and “Tasks” providing guidance.

 This should help your team to discuss, agree on acceptance criteria,  delegate ownership, create iterations, track the progress and efficiently deploy Azure Windows Virtual Desktop.